Characterizing the effect of retractions on publishing careers: Supplementary Note 2: Description of the confounders of the matching experiment

 \item \textbf{Scientific discipline at the time of retraction:} $a$ and $a'$ have the same scientific field at the time of retraction; for details of how the scientific field was inferred, see the Materials and Methods section ``Creating author and paper level features.''

 \item \textbf{Academic age:} $a$ and $a'$ have published their first paper in the same year.

-\item \textbf{Affiliation rank on the first paper:} The affiliations of authors are ranked based on 2019 Academic Ranking of World Universities\footnote{https://www.shanghairanking.com/rankings/arwu/2019, Accessed: December 2019.}. $a$ and $a'$ have the same affiliation on their first published paper as found in the MAG data set.
+\item \textbf{Affiliation rank on the first paper:} The affiliations of authors are ranked based on 2019 Academic Ranking of World Universities\footnote{https://www.shanghairanking.com/rankings/arwu/2019, Accessed: December 2019.}.
 If $a$'s affiliation rank, $r_{a}$, is between 1-100, they are matched to $a'$ such that $|{r_{a}} - {r_{a'}}| \leq 2$ where $r_{a'}$ is the affiliation rank for $a'$.
 If $r_a$ is between 101-1000, we look for matches in the following pre-defined bins by the Shanghai Ranking: $[101-150]$; $[151-200]$; $[201-300]$; $[301-400]$; $[401-500]$; $[501-600]$; $[601-700]$; $[701-800]$; $[801-900]$; $[901-1000]$.
 All authors with affiliations not ranked (i.e., $> 1000$) by the Academic Ranking of World Universities are matched exactly on the basis of the text field describing affiliations.

 \item \textbf{Affiliation rank at the time of retraction:} $a$ and $a'$ have the same affiliation in the year $y_{a}$.
 Matches are created based on the same process described above.

 \end{itemize}